You are here

 Trucks

-During the reporting period, the OTs observed a slight increase in the overall number of trucks crossing the border at both BCPs (787 compared to 756 during the previous reporting week); 400 at the Gukovo BCP and 387 at the Donetsk BCP, 403 of these trucks crossed into the Russian Federation and 384 crossed into Ukraine.
-Most of the trucks observed by the OTs had Ukrainian licence plates issued in the Luhansk region; however, on a daily basis, the OTs also noted trucks registered in the Russian Federation, Belarus, Lithuania and trucks with “LPR” plates.
+During the reporting period, the OTs observed a decrease in the overall number of trucks crossing the border at both BCPs (527 compared to 707 during the previous reporting week); 310 at the Gukovo BCP and 217 at the Donetsk BCP, 290 of these trucks crossed into the Russian Federation, and 237 crossed into Ukraine.
+Most of the trucks observed by the OTs had Ukrainian licence plates issued in the Luhansk region; however, on a daily basis, the OTs also noted trucks registered in Belarus, Lithuania, the Russian Federation, and trucks with “LPR” plates.

-Compared to the previous week, the total number of X-ray checks at the Donetsk BCP significantly increased from 67 to 135.
-Of the total number of trucks scanned, 132 trucks (98 per cent) were bound for Ukraine, the remaining three trucks (two per cent) crossed into the Russian Federation.
+Compared to the previous week, the total number of X-ray checks at the Donetsk BCP decreased from 123 to 94.
+Of the total number of trucks scanned, all 94 trucks (100 per cent) were bound for Ukraine.

 Minivans

 The OM continued to observe passenger and cargo minivans[2] crossing the border in both directions at both BCPs.
 The OTs observed minivans predominantly with Ukrainian licence plates issued in the Luhansk region; however, the OTs also saw minivans registered in the Russian Federation.
-During the reporting period, the OTs observed an increase in the overall number of minivans crossing the border at both BCPs (141 compared to 99 observed during the previous week); 70 crossed into the Russian Federation and another 71 into Ukraine.
+During the reporting period, the overall number of minivans crossing the border at both BCPs remained the same, 133 compared to the same number observed during the previous week; 71 crossed into the Russian Federation and another 62 into Ukraine.

 Trains